aimicrocot/Summary-Tracker/README.md

 1. Open SillyTavern

-2. Go to the Extensions tab → Install Extension
+2. Go to the Extensions → Install Extension

 3. Paste the link to this GitHub repository